-Godfrey's response to the Hospitaller's question of whether he was sorry for his sins.
+Godfrey's response to the Hospitaller's question of whether he was sorry for his sins: "I am for all but one" (meaning Balian).

 After conquering Jerusalem, Saladin walking through a church and coming across a golden crucifix, which had fallen to the ground during the long siege.
 He carefully picks it up and sets it back on the altar.
 Reports have it that cheers and applause followed this scene when shown in Middle Eastern theaters.